Joe E. Legend: World Wrestling Federation (2000–2001)

-After a few try-out matches, Joe got signed in early 2000.
-He made his TV debut on the July 2, 2000 episode of Heat.
-He competed as Just Joe in the WWF before he was released from his contract in March 2001.
-When he was in the WWF, his gimmick was that of a messenger who tried to stir the pot.
+After a few try-out matches, Joe got signed in June 2000.
+He made his TV debut on the August 8, 2000 episode of Heat where he lost to WWF Light Heavyweight Champion Dean Malenko as Just Joe in the WWF.
+His gimmick was that of a messenger who tried to stir the pot.
+He scored victories over Gangrel, Joey Abs, Brooklyn Brawler and Essa Rios. until being taken off TV that November.
+He was released from his contract in March 2001.

 Touring the United States (2003–2004)

 During his time in the United States, Hitchen competed in the Puerto Rican International Wrestling Association under the ring name Nord.
 On March 8, 2003, he captured the IWA Intercontinental Heavyweight Championship by defeating Glamour Boy Shane in Toa Baja, Puerto Rico.
 He lost the championship to Chicano in Bayamón, Puerto Rico on April 19 the same year.

 He returned to America in 2004 to compete in the Nashville, Tennessee-based Total Nonstop Action Wrestling.
 During his time in TNA as part of the Red Shirt Security, he won the NWA World Tag Team Championship with Kevin Northcutt.
 They held the belts from January 28, 2004 to February 4 of the same year.